mcanouil/mickael.canouil.fr/content/post/2021-05-02-floating-toc-in-blogdown/index.md

 Welcome to my very first blog post (_i.e._,&nbsp;I do not count [ggpacman](https://mickael.canouil.fr/post/ggpacman/)).

-The focus of this post is on `blogdown` ([github.com/rstudio/blogdown](https://github.com/rstudio/blogdown)), in particular on how to have a table of content (TOC) on either the left or the right side of a post to ease the navigation through a long post.
+The focus of this post is on `blogdown` ([github.com/rstudio/blogdown](https://github.com/rstudio/blogdown)), in particular on how to have a table of contents (TOC) on either the left or the right side of a post to ease the navigation through a long post.
 In the past few weeks, I have been slowly getting my head around [`blogdown`](https://github.com/rstudio/blogdown) and [HUGO](https://gohugo.io/), to finally published this website about a week ago.
 One of the latest tweak I had to figure out was: how to get a floating TOC.
 Getting a TOC is quite easy with an Rmarkdown, thus it should be the same in `blogdown`.